 Many barbecue grills require some assembly, but it's usually minor things, like fitting racks and side tables.

 You can get a very good, entry-level grill for around $200.
 It'll be big enough for the average family and will have all the basic features.
-If you look after it, you'll get several years of great food — which is the main reason you buy one, after all.
+If you look after it, you'll get several years of great food — which is the main reason you get one, after all.

 If you have $300 to $400 to invest, you have a whole world of BBQ delights to choose from.
 Great looking, high-quality grills, with exceptional build quality.
 At this price, it's pretty much a question of putting together your wish list and taking your pick.
 Just about everything you want falls within this price bracket.

-The only reason to spend any more would be if you want a giant. $500 will get you a huge BBQ grill with enough cooking space to feed the whole neighborhood.
+The only reason to spend any more would be if you want a giant.
+Spending $500 will get you a huge BBQ grill with enough cooking space to feed the whole neighborhood.

 BBQ grills have lids for two reasons: first, to keep the heat in while cooking.
 Second, to keep the weather at bay.
 Always close your barbecue once it's cooled, to keep the elements from damaging it.